-- · ReNew has implemented an anonymous reporting system for documenting hazardous conditions at work sites online to ensure widespread adoption and eliminate any hierarchical obstacles. - · Business managers review these observations and take action to address and close cases during statelevel reviews.
-It is discussed during business reviews if an issue requires escalation or additional support for resolution. - Engineers and managers also participate in periodic safety audits of contractors' field operations to identify unsafe practices while performing tasks.
-These observations get discussed with the contractor's supervisor or manager for corrective action and closure.
+- ReNew has implemented an anonymous reporting system for documenting hazardous conditions at work sites online to ensure widespread adoption and eliminate any hierarchical obstacles. - Business managers review these observations and take action to address and close cases during statelevel reviews.
+It is discussed during business reviews if an issue requires escalation or additional support for resolution. - Engineers and managers also participate in periodic Incidents are categorised based on severity. safety audits of contractors' field operations An investigative team is assigned to delve into the to identify unsafe practices while performing root causes of reported incidents. tasks.
+These observations get discussed with the contractor's supervisor or manager for corrective • Trained investigators within each business unit action and closure. are responsible for handling investigations related to injuries.
 ReNew has established a robust two-level risk assessment process.